 Chief George Ginnish says that it was not long ago that his people depended on fish and game for nutrition and to survive, but that a lot of families don’t have the ability to fish or to hunt themselves now.
 Community hunters like Ernie Ward, Piel’s father, are vital to provide food and to nurture the next generation of hunters who can carry on the traditional ways.
 “It’s important for us that we are doing it in a good way and for the right reasons.
 We don’t do this for money.
 We do this for our families, and for our community, so we can all eat,” Ernie explained.

-Charlene Ward, a Food Centre volunteer, shares her esteem for young champions of traditional knowledge: “When you see Piel, you can tell it’s part of his soul to absorb all this knowledge.
+Charlene Ward, a community volunteer, shares her esteem for young champions of traditional knowledge: “When you see Piel, you can tell it’s part of his soul to absorb all this knowledge.
 He seems to be the leader in that knowledge sense.
 The other kids don’t doubt his word.
 They watch and listen.
 You don’t see that often in that age group.
 They all come out of their shell when he does.”

 Based on community visits and materials collected as part of Transformations: Stories of Partnership, Resilience and Positive Change, an award-winning collaborative photojournalism project by Ontario Council of International Cooperation and Allan Lissner/Praxis Pictures, and awarded to Canadian Feed The Children in 2018.